I had a client in Arlington who switched to propane. This is why I first looked into that kind of heating. She asked:

 In general, people are getting to really hate oil heat.
 I see propane for home cooking all the time, but don’t see a lot of propane for the house.
 Whole-house heat on propane is rare in this area, but not unknown.

-According to the US Department of Energy, propane is widely used in rural areas.
+According to the US Energy Information Administration, propane is widely used in rural areas.
 Arlington is not very rural, but has lots of areas where there are no gas lines.

 I looked through the MLS records for the past 2 years and do not find a single house in Arlington that was advertised as having propane heating.
 That doesn’t mean it isn’t there; it means the agent didn’t know how to put the data correctly on the sheet or chose not to make a point about there being propane there.
 However, ZERO is a telling number.
 Propane is not a selling feature…yet.